dantewins/swordle/README.md

 ## Configuration

-Create a .env.local file in the project root and add the following variables to connect to your Supabase project:
+Create a `.env.local` file in the project root with your Supabase credentials:

 ```bash
 NEXT_PUBLIC_SUPABASE_URL=your-supabase-url